Jibestream/polyline-gp/README.md

 # polyline-group-parser

+This module allows one to extract geojson & kml from a csv file grouped with polyline data.

-# Installation
+## Installation

+> *Requires node.js v6.2.1*

 ```
 npm install polyline-gp -g
 ```

-This module allows one to extract geojson & kml from a csv file grouped with polyline data.

-> *Requires node.js v6.2.1*

 ## Usage: